Intrinsic construction of invariant functions on simple Lie algebras: Implementation of the algorithm on Maple

 \section{Implementation of the algorithm on Maple}

 It turns out that our algorithm is very ready for implementation on Maple, especially using the {\tt LieAlgebras} package under Maple written by Prof. Ian Anderson.
 One particularly useful feature is that we can do the change of basis in Lemma \ref{base change} easily.
-In this section we outline the steps that we run on Maple.
 This author has written a Maple program containing all the implementations.
-He is currently working with his collaborator to apply the program to the exceptional Lie algebras of the $E$ type.

-First we setup the Lie algebra $\fg$ in Maple, preferably under a Chevalley basis.
-This is achieved by either giving a list of root vectors as matrices if one knows a representation, or by inputting the non-zero structure equations.
-For the exceptional Lie algebras of the $E$ type, the structure constants for a Chevalley basis are available, for example following \cite{vavilov}.
-After the {\tt DGsetup} command in Maple, we have the basis vectors labeled by $\tt{e_i}$ for $1\leq i\leq \dim \fg$ and the Lie bracket operation available.
-The corresponding roots for the $\tt{e_i}$ are readily calculated in terms of the simple roots, and so are the heights \er{def ht}.
-This author has made the choice of ordering the root vectors according to the heights from 0 to the maximal height, and then from $-1$ to the negative maximal height.

-Then we make the change of basis from the $\{{\tt e_i}\}$ to the basis in Lemma \ref{base change}.
-Here we need to input the homogeneous slice basis $\{s_j\}$ \er{split}.
-In practice, it is sufficient to choose root vectors at each height which appears as an exponent according to its multiplicity.
-The $\epsilon$ in \er{def e0} is readily calculated, and by inductively calculating \er{ujk}, we get a new basis.
-We order these basis vectors according to their homogenous heights as before, and set up the Lie algebra again in this new basis.
-This is particularly easy using the {\tt LieAlgebras} package, and in particular we have the transition matrix $M$ immediately ready.
-It is this matrix $M$ that allows us to go back and forth between the two bases easily.
-We also record where we have the relation $u=[\epsilon, v]$ in \er{ujk}, and construct a procedure {\tt fv} to find a preimage of an element in $\cu$ \er{basis} or $\cw$ \er{neg basis} under $\rm{ad}_\epsilon$.

-The first big step for the program is to find all the terms \er{mg} and more generally \er{mmg} which are possibly nonzero.
-In this implementation, we record each term \er{mmg} as a polynomial using the $W$ and $U$ information, and we further record its $b$ and $a$ values, which are dictated by \er{second non van}.

-For this we use the vanishing condition \er{weight van}, since our new basis vectors from $\cu$ in \er{basis} and $\cw$ in \er{neg basis} are still homogeneous with respect to the height grading \er{height}.
-First we compute the possible height vectors for $W$ and $U$, and then we readily get all the monomials corresponding to $W$ and $U$ with these height structures.
+Together with his collaborator, the author plans to apply his Maple implementation of this algorithm to the invariant functions on the Lie algebras of type $E$ and to make the results available online at the DifferentialGeometry Software Project website at the Digital Commons of the Utah State Univeristy (http://digitalcommons.usu.edu/dg/).